PFTsai416/HW2/README.md

 ./darknet detector valid ../data/VRDL.data cfg/yolov4.cfg backup/yolov4_last.weights
 There will be coco*.json file under ./darknet/results folder Rename it to answer.json and zip it

+## Inference time
+#choose the best mAP based on mAP calculation result of mAP@0.50
+./darknet detector valid ../data/VRDL.data cfg/yolov4.cfg backup/*.weights
+There will be result.txt under ./darknet folder python inference.py
+Then the inference time will be calculated